 What is the Difference between SD and HD Anyway?

-Performance has been improving steadily over the past several years in terms of online video picture quality and buffering.
+Performance has been improving steadily over the past several years in terms of video quality and buffering.
 The percent of online viewing experiences that were characterized as “low resolution” dropped from 63% to 43.3% from 2012 to 2013.
 The percent of views that were impacted by buffering also dropped by around 31% over the same time period.
 Improvements in video content delivery networks (CDN) and video encoding are big factors in improving viewer experience.

 Does my Audience Care?